The "H" tags. Do they matter for SEO?

 They are very helpful because no one likes to read big blocks of text at a time.
-I dont know about you, but when I get 5-600 words into a large block of text, I can start developing a blindness and lose my place.
+I don't know about you, but when I get 5-600 words into a large chunk of writing, I can start developing blindness and lose my place.
 Having the header tags helps to get through the reading.

 I don't believe that you even have to have your target keyword in there to rank for it.
-I believe that structuring your content in such a way, with the use of header tags can help you rank.
+I think that structuring your content in such a way, with the use of header tags can help you rank.
 If you get the semantics of the topic, you could do pretty well.
-In all honesty though, since I have been doing this for almost a decade now, I can tell you that I still try to put my keyword in there.
+I have been doing this for almost a decade now.
+I can tell you that I still try to put my keyword in there.
 I just don't force it anymore.
 When I first started, I would make sure that it was in there no matter what, but not anymore.

 How can I use these h1 h2 h3 tags

-If you are using one of the popular content management systems (Wordpress is one of the major ones) then it should be pretty simple.
-If you are using these, then there is usually a field that you fill in, or a drop down menu that you use to change the text to headings.
+If you are using one of the popular content management systems (Wordpress is one of the major ones), then it should be pretty straightforward.
+If you are using these, then there is usually a field that you fill in or a drop-down menu that you use to change the text to headings.
 Any CMS should have specific instructions on how to accomplish this.

 Think about the following outline and see how the Headers are used: